hadimojak/sequelize-historical-module/README.md

 ```
 ## Description

-we are working on the functionality for building history Model and history table automaticly and \
+we are working on the functionality for building history Model and history table automaticly &nbsp;
-add hooks to them by the one instance of Hook class.
+and add hooks to them by the one instance of Hook class.

 # end